Chart Color Schemes

 Gympie - South has a typical household mix, with a fairly typical median household size

-Family households account for 71.5% of all households, including 25.0% couples with children, 32.2% couples without children, and 13.2% single parent families.
-Non-family households constitute the remaining 28.5%, with lone person households at 25.8% and group households comprising 2.9%.
-The median household size is 2.4 people, which aligns with the Rest of Qld average.
+Family households constitute 71.5% of all households, including 25.0% couples with children, 32.2% couples without children, and 13.2% single parent families.
+Non-family households comprise the remaining 28.5%, with lone person households at 25.8% and group households making up 2.9%.
+The median household size is 2.4 people, which aligns with the average for the Rest of Queensland.

 Frequently Asked Questions - Households